Common Small Business Website Errors You Must Avoid!

 Not Speaking Their Language

 Focusing on your target market also allows you to speak the language your audience expects.
-If you rely too much on industry buzzwords, technical jargon, or marketing mumbo-jumbo, you will only confuse and alienate your audience.
+You will only confuse and alienate your audience if you rely too much on industry buzzwords, technical jargon, or marketing mumbo-jumbo.

 Grammatical and Spelling Errors